Last Updated: December 26th, 2019 at 3:15 pm

 In general, solar panels require little to no maintenance to function properly.
 They may need a light cleaning every once in a while to ensure that leaves and debris are not blocking the sun’s rays.
 The only time you’ll need more than that could be after a heavy snowfall, but often the snow melts right off without any effort on your part.

-How to maintain solar panels?
+How to maintain solar panel repairs?

 Depending on your roof’s pitch, your panels may be tilted enough to clean themselves.
 Rainfall can clear away any debris that has accumulated on them.
 However, if you live in an area with extended periods of no rain, you may need to clean them manually.
 This can be done easily with a leaf blower or a quick spray with a garden hose.